Family friendly business award

 “We have a commitment to doing important national security work,” Rob says.
 “It’s a two-way street.
 People work hard in committing to the organization, and the organization needs to commit to you as well.
 We have a strong interest in providing work-life balance.”

-Having worked for employers that created little space for a home life, Rob particularly appreciates Sandia’s year-end, weeklong energy-saving shutdown, a benefit rare in
+Having worked for employers that created little space for a home life, Rob particularly appreciates Sandia’s year-end, weeklong energy-saving shutdown, a benefit rare in industry.

 “For me, that week is a very special thing,” says Rob.
 “Having work just stop at the Labs means that we don’t have competing priorities and can really focus on family.”